Tips to Keep in Mind Before Building Your First Userpilot Experience

 5. Utilize contextual onboarding experiences

 Non-contextual onboarding that forces the user to scroll through several screens, each explaining a different feature doesn't actually work; this adds more friction to your onboarding and no one actually remembers all of the information.

 Utilize your experiences by sending the right message to the right user at the right time resulting in useful contextual onboarding.

 - The right message is one that adds context or provides instructions that are relevant to what your user is trying to do.

 - The right user means that your onboarding is tailored to the appropriate segment.

 - The right time means that you send a message when it makes sense to do so.
 In other words, the context is right.

 Having trouble building your experiences?
-Shoot us a message to email@example.com or reach out through live chat.
+Reach out to us through live chat.